-The Technical Breadth Requirement is a different requirement from the Science and Technology Electives required for Com Sci Majors.
+The Technical Breadth Requirement is a different requirement from the Science and Technology Electives required for Computer Sicence Majors.

-There are 4 options to complete your Sci-Tech (refer to list for detailed breakdown and subset restrictions).
+There are 4 options to complete your Sci-Tech (refer to list of approved Sci-Tech Electives for detailed breakdown).

 Please note: If you file a petition to include a course as part of your Sci-Tech elective please include the course descriptions in the petition for reference as well as the other 2 courses you are planning to apply to your Sci-Tech.
 We advise you attach a copy of the course syllabus.
 Please check your DARS first.
 Petitions are only required if the course is not automatically applying, or if you are trying to combine courses into a new area.